 1. Information You Choose to Provide

 Breastcancer.org collects personally identifiable information only from our users who choose to provide it.
+Such information may include name, email and other contact information including account credentials, payment processing data, demographic data and other information you may post on our forums or other services.
 We do so at several different points on our web site, for example:

 - at the Community sign up

 - at the Booklets and Brochures By Mail request page